gillan-g/Blog/README.md

 ## Installation
-The following libraries are required: pandas, numpy, matplotlib.pyplot, seaborn
+The following libraries are required:
+1. pandas
+2. numpy
+3. matplotlib.pyplot
+4. seaborn
-Jupyter magic command %matplotlib inline
+5. Jupyter magic command %matplotlib inline

 The code should run with no issues using Python versions 3.*.